This page shows you how to add the structured data that search operators depend on.

 <meta> tags, and approximate page dates.

 PageMaps is a structured data format that provides Google with information about the data on a page.
 It enables website creators to embed data and notes in webpages.
-Although the structured data is not visible to your users or to Google Web Search, Custom Search recognizes it when indexing your webpages and returns it directly in XML results or in JSON format in the Custom Search element.
+Although the structured data is not visible to your users or to Google Web Search, Programmable Search Engine recognizes it when indexing your webpages and returns it directly in the Programmable Search Element.

 You can explicitly add PageMaps to a page, or submit PageMaps using a Sitemap.